vueuse/vueuse/packages/core/computedAsync/index.md

 ## Caveats

-- Just like Vue's built-in `computed` function, `asyncComputed` does dependency tracking and is automatically re-evaluated when dependencies change.
+- Just like Vue's built-in `computed` function, `computedAsync` does dependency tracking and is automatically re-evaluated when dependencies change.
 Note however that only dependency referenced in the first call stack are considered for this.
 In other words: **Dependencies that are accessed asynchronously will not trigger re-evaluation of the async computed value.**

 - As opposed to Vue's built-in `computed` function, re-evaluation of the async computed value is triggered whenever dependencies are changing, regardless of whether its result is currently being tracked or not.